mpdmanash/rrt-star-dubins-sim/README.md

 Example of an RRT* motion plan

 ![RRT with Dubins steering function Simulator](imgs/rrtdubins-sim.png)
+Path planning by RRT can also address the vehicle dynamic constraints (eg, turn radius)
-Example of an RRT motion plan for Dubins Nonholonomic Robot.
+Thus, the above is an example of a dynamically feasible RRT motion plan for Nonholonomic Robot following Dubins motion model.

 Thanks to:
 RRT simulator: https://github.com/sourishg/rrt-simulator